arpit0498/DBMS-Project/README.md

-business management  & stock analysis
+wholesaler management  & stock analysis

 This is a project that I did as part of the "Database Systems" course laboratory in my 5th semester during undergrad.